cebence/learn/spring/practice-spring-jpa.md

 Note that we declared our project as a *child* project of `spring-boot-starter-parent` although we are not creating a hierarchy of projects.

-> TODO EXPLAIN BETTER: `spring-boot-starter-parent` dependency is **required** in order to successfully build the project with Maven.
-The POM in question integrates Spring Boot into Maven, and makes the generated JAR truly runnable.

 > In case Maven can't find Spring Boot artifacts on default Maven Central repository you will need to adding these repositories into `pom.xml`:
 ```xml
 <repositories>